iMoonLab/DeepHypergraph/docs/source/tutorial/dataset.rst

             [13.]], dtype=float32)

 The vertex featue is pre-processed with L1 normalization in Cora dataset in default.
-To build a simple graph structucture for training in Cora dataset, you can refer to the :ref:`construct a simple graph from edge list <build_graph>` tutorial.
+To build a graph structucture for training in Cora dataset, you can refer to the :ref:`construct a graph from edge list <build_graph>` tutorial.

 Architechture
 -----------------------